freerobby/blog/source/_posts/2013-02-11-negotiating-your-startup-job-offer.markdown

 Nope.

-Your stock was restricted, not common.
+Your stock was common, not preferred.
 Investors have "preference," which means they get reimbursed for what they put in before anybody else sees a dime.
 The company raised $18M in combined seed, Series A and Series B investments.
 First, those investors get their $18M back.
 Then, there's $2M to be distributed proportionally among stakeholders.
 You've come out a narrow 25% ahead because of your discount price ($5M * 0.3 vs 2M).
 You leave with a $2,500 pre-tax profit on your $7,500 investment.

 Nope.